Table of Contents

 - The master copy is kept as a separate file from working files;

 - Two backup copies on different media and in different locations exist;

 - No frequent integrity checks of the backups were made and no additional protection for the master copy of the data was in place to prevent it from being overwritten.

 1. Versioning and file naming rules

-Errors such as accidentally overwriting a file can always happen, but they are less likely to occur if clear rules for versioning and file naming are in place and if folders are clearly labelled.
+Errors such as accidentally overwriting a file can always happen, but they are less likely to occur if clear rules for versioning and file naming are in place and if folders are clearly labeled.
 Such policies and guidelines help to avoid confusion about what files contain and where they should be saved.
 See 'Data authenticity, versions and editions'.

 2. Restricting access to important files

 As mentioned above, human error is one of the most common causes of data loss.
-Therefore consider restricting the access to important files, for example with the help of passwords or by using systems with a read and access rights management.
+Therefore, consider restricting the access to important files, for example with the help of passwords or by using systems with read and access rights management.
 By giving fewer people access to important files, the risk of data loss caused by human error can be minimised.